-- March 1 March 31 (Season 1): 50-fish - April 1 September 30 (Season 1): 75-fish, unless NMFS determines that 75% or more of the Season 1 quota has been landed, then, 50-fish - October 1 January 31 (Season 2): 50-fish - February 1 end of February (Season 2): 50-fish, unless NMFS determines that less than 70% of the Season 2 quota has been landed, then, 75-fish.
+- March 1 March 31 (Season 1): 50 fish - April 1 September 30 (Season 1): 75 fish, unless NMFS determines that 75% or more of the Season 1 quota has been landed, then, 50 fish - October 1 January 31 (Season 2): 50 fish - February 1 end of February (Season 2): 50 fish, unless NMFS determines that less than 70% of the Season 2 quota has been landed, then, 75 fish.

 The primary function of the split season structure and trip limit system implemented through Amendment 26 was to ensure the longest commercial fishing season possible for Atlantic king mackerel and to provide continued access to commercial king mackerel fishermen.
 Fishermen operating along the east coast of Florida indicated the importance of providing year-round access to king mackerel for fishermen and communities that harvest the fish at various times throughout the year.
-However, fishermen on the Florida east coast have also expressed concern about the Amendment 26 trip limits.
-Framework Amendment 6 to the CMP FMP addressed concerns related to low trips limits in Season 1 (March 1 through September 30) in the EEZ from the Flagler/Volusia County line to the Volusia/Brevard County line (Volusia County).
-Commercial king mackerel trip limits were be modified as followed through the final rule to implement Framework Amendment 6 (84 FR 47902; September 11, 2019) (Figure 3):
+However, fishermen on the Florida east coast expressed concern about the Amendment 26 trip limits.
+Framework Amendment 6 to the CMP FMP addressed fishermen concerns related to low trips limits in Season 1 (March 1 through September 30) in the EEZ from the Flagler/Volusia county line to the Miami-Dade/Monroe county line (Volusia County).
+The underlined text in the following indicates how commercial king mackerel trip limits were modified through the final rule to implement Framework Amendment 6 (84 FR 47902; September 11, 2019) (Figure 3):